entando/entando-docs/vuepress/docs/v7.2/tutorials/create/ms/add-access-controls.md

 1. In your browser, go to <http://localhost:3000>
 2. Access the conference-table MFE with the default credentials of `username: admin`, `password: admin`

 **Note**: Once authenticated, the message "No conferences are available" is generated.
 If you check your browser console, you should see a `403 (Forbidden)` error for the request made to `localhost:8080/services/conference/api/conferences`.
 This is expected because the `admin` user does not yet have the necessary role.

 ### Step 4: Login to Keycloak

 1. Go to <http://localhost:9080>
-2. Login using the default credentials of `username: admin`, `password: admin`
+2. Log in using the default credentials of `username: admin`, `password: admin`

 ### Step 5: Create the `conference-user` and `conference-admin` roles

-1. Go to `Clients` → `internal` → `Roles` tab
+1. Go to `Clients` → `internal` → `Roles`
 2. Click `Add Role`
 3. Fill in the `Role Name` with `conference-user`
 4. Click `Save`